 This said, there is an ever-growing army of the un-dead ready to become willing zombies for this annual pursuit.

 Since what seems the dawn of Time, Lee Evans has been the undisputed King of the Year-listers, performing Herculean feats to remain one-step ahead of all-comers.
 But when challengers do lay down the gauntlet expect binocular cases at thirty paces.

 Adrian Riley’s account of how he beat Lee Evans to win the 2002 year-listing marathon reveals not only the insignificance and worthlessness of this achievement but also questions the sanity of its exponents.

 It also makes fantastic reading.

-Arrivals and Rivals: a birding oddity, is the title of Riley’s addictive and highly enjoyable book, which charts his 78,000 mile odyssey along the highways and byways of the British Isles to see an incredible 380 species… and costing him the princely sum of £8,000.
+Arrivals and Rivals, is the title of Riley’s addictive and highly enjoyable book, which charts his 78,000 mile odyssey along the highways and byways of the British Isles to see an incredible 380 species… and costing him the princely sum of £8,000.

 It’s the stories of his run-ins with “rival” Lee Evans, however, that makes this book a must-buy.
 To read how a birding friendship degenerates to the point where libel lawyers are consulted is far more interesting than travelling to Bedfordshire to see Lady Amherst’s Pheasant.

 The irony of ironies is that when Riley finally claims the crown which list does he use? – the one drawn up by Lee Evans’ own UK 400 Club!
 Mmm…